dockstore/dockstore/_docs/getting-started-with-docker.md

 ## Introduction to Docker

 Docker is a fantastic tool for creating light-weight containers to run your tools.
-What this means is it gives you a fast VM-like environment for Linux where you can automatically install dependencies, make configurations, and setup your tool exactly the way you want, as you would on a "normal" Linux host.
+It gives you a fast, VM-like environment for Linux where you can automatically install dependencies, make configurations, and setup your tool exactly the way you want, just as you would on a "normal" Linux host.
 You can then quickly and easily share these Docker images with the world using registries like Quay.io (indexed by Dockstore), Docker Hub, and GitLab.

 Here we will go through a simple representative example.
 The end-product is a Dockerfile for a BAMStats tool stored in a supported Git repository.